Learn to Soar with M-ASA

 Become A Pilot

 M-ASA instructors provide training to club members at no cost, on a volunteer basis.
+You only have to pay for the tows and glider rental costs.
 M-ASA has scheduled operations each weekend and Federal holidays from the second weekend in March through the third weekend in November.
-This means that members are scheduled as Tow Pilots and Operations Directors for each operating location.
+This means that members are scheduled as Tow Pilots and Operations Directors for each scheduled flying day.
 Instructors are not scheduled, therefore, the student must coordinate their training schedule with his assigned instructor.
 Students have priority on the tow list before noon on each operating day.

 M-ASA’s Chief Flight Instructor administers the training program.
-He is assisted by two supervising instructors, one at each operating location.
-Each new member is assigned a primary training location, based on the students preference, the student load at the operating airfields, and aircraft availability.
-Once this is done, the student contacts the supervising instructor for the field where he or she will fly and an instructor is assigned as the student’s primary instructor.
+Each new member is assigned to a primary instructor, based on the students preference and the student load.
+Once this is done, the student contacts his assigned instructor.

 A folder is kept for each student with copies of written examinations and other information on student progress.
 The primary record of student progress is the student’s logbook.
 M-ASA recommends the logbooks sold by the SSA as the type used for glider flight recording.
 However, if the student already has a logbook, these can also be used.